EttusResearch/uhd/host/docs/usrp_e1xx.rst

 * J16 is a two pin header, remove the jumper (or leave it on pin1 only)
 * J15 is a three pin header, move the jumper to (pin1, pin2)

-Then run the following commands to record the setting in the EEPROM:
+Then run the following commands to record the setting into the EEPROM:
 ::

     cd <install-path>/share/uhd/utils
-    ./usrp_burn_mb_eeprom --key=master_clock_rate --val=61.44e6
+    ./usrp_burn_mb_eeprom --key=mcr --val=61.44e6

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^